sencha/sandbox-ewc-public/sandbox-gxt-ewc/README.md

 ### Create ExtWebComponents Project
 Follow these three steps to add ExtWebComponents to your GXT Application.

+1. Sign up for the ExtWebComponents Early Adopter.
+Or purchase it.

-1. Login
+2. Login
 `npm login --registry=https://sencha.myget.org/F/early-adopter/npm/ --scope=@sencha`

-2. Create the package.json
+3. Create the package.json

 ```
 {